The Robotaxi Becomes the Street Interface

 Robotaxi governance begins with measurement because the system is too complex to govern by trust alone.

 In the United States, the National Highway Traffic Safety Administration's Standing General Order requires named manufacturers and operators to report certain crashes involving automated driving systems and Level 2 advanced driver assistance systems.
 NHTSA says the order gives the agency timely crash information so it can investigate and take enforcement action when safety defects or unreasonable risks appear.
-The agency also warns readers that the data have limitations: reporting requirements differ between ADS and ADAS, duplicate reports can occur, and the automation classification itself has required correction over time.
-Its current public dashboard notes data through February 17, 2026.
+The agency also warns readers that the data have limitations: reporting requirements differ between ADS and ADAS, duplicate reports can occur, some fields may be redacted, and summary incident data are not normalized by exposure such as fleet size or vehicle miles traveled.
+Its current public dashboard notes data through May 15, 2026.

 California adds another layer.
 The Department of Motor Vehicles requires autonomous-vehicle testing permit holders to submit annual disengagement reports showing how often vehicles disengaged from autonomous mode because of technology failure or a situation requiring immediate human control.
 The California Public Utilities Commission regulates passenger service and requires quarterly reports from autonomous-vehicle carriers, including trip data, vehicle miles, and, for larger participants, stoppage-event reporting when vehicles stop and are not moving when they should be.

 This is the measurement state on wheels.
-The regulator does not directly see every perception error, planner hesitation, remote-assistance exchange, passenger complaint, near miss, or operational workaround.
+The regulator does not directly see every perception error, planner hesitation, remote-assistance exchange, passenger complaint, near miss, work-zone exception, weather restriction, or operational workaround.
 It sees reports shaped by legal definitions, company telemetry, reporting thresholds, confidentiality claims, public-record practices, and the regulator's own technical capacity.

 City Operations Are Not Edge Cases